 - pre-book a testing package (quarantine hotel bookings) for all arrivals aged 5 and above for COVID-19 testing at Day 2 and Day 8 following arrival

 - isolate for at least 10 days on arrival in Wales[footnote 2]

 This applies to both visitors and UK residents.

-If arriving from elsewhere in the UK, having been in an amber list country in the last 10 days, arrivals are not required to submit another passenger locator form when arriving in Wales as this will have already been submitted before arrival in the UK.
+If arriving in Wales from elsewhere in the UK, after arriving from an international country (excluding Red-list countries)in the last 10 days, arrivals are not required to submit another passenger locator form when arriving in Wales as this will have already been submitted before arrival in the UK.

 Should address or contact details change whilst in Wales then arrivals must update this as and when required by submitting a new passenger locator form (on GOV.UK).

 The requirements for isolation, how long you must isolate for and what you must do whilst you are in isolation is explained in this guidance.